 Manx Whale and Dolphin Watch was set up in June 2006 by John Galpin, known to his friends as Galps.
-John moved to the island in the 90’s and from his house on the coast, began seeing whales, dolphins and porpoises from his window.
-Curious, he wanted to find out what he was seeing but soon discovered that there was no information anywhere about cetaceans in Manx waters as no-one had ever studied them here.
+Galps moved to the island in the 90’s and from his house on the coast, began seeing whales, dolphins, and porpoises from his window.
+Ever curious, he wanted to find out what he was seeing but soon discovered that no literature existed about cetaceans in Manx waters as no-one had ever studied them here before

-11 years on, and we have discovered vast amounts of information through our research projects.
-We know that Manx territorial waters are home to 5 key species of cetacean and we have a high density of different species for such a small area.
-Our waters are a key habitat for the Risso’s dolphin, a species which are understudied and rarely seen worldwide.
-The Isle of Man is home to one of only a handful of inshore populations in the whole of Europe and individual dolphins choose to return to our coast year after year to feed and bring up their young.
+Now, over a decade later, we have discovered vast amounts of information through our research projects.
+We know that Manx territorial waters are home to five key species of cetacean and we have a high density of different species for such a small area.
+Our waters are a critical habitat for the Risso’s dolphin, a species which is understudied and scarcely see in many parts of the world.
+The Isle of Man is home to one of only a handful of inshore populations of Risso’s dolphins in the whole of Europe and individual dolphins choose to return to our coast year after year to feed and bring up their young.

-We were devastated when John Galpin passed away in October 2014, but we will continue to dedicate our lives to his work.
-In July 2016 we bought our own research vessel named Galps in his honour.
-Without Galps, maybe the wonders of Manx waters would still be a mystery?
-Thank you John Galpin.
+We were devastated when John Galpin passed away in October 2014, but we will continue to dedicate our lives to the cetacean research he began all those years ago.
+In July 2016 we received generous funding to purchase our own research vessel and named her ‘Galps’ in his honour.
+Without Galps perhaps the wonders of Manx waters would still be a mystery?

 Thank you John Galpin for opening our eyes.